Quectel Modules with Super SIM

 +QHTTPREAD: 0

-Perform an HTTP(S) POST
+### Perform an HTTP(S) POST <a href="#perform-an-http-s--post-2" id="perform-an-http-s--post-2"></a>

-Sending data from the modem to an Internet-hosted API follows the paths outlined above for the HTTP and HTTPS protocols: call AT+QHTTPOST instead of AT+QHTTPGET.
+Sending data from the modem to an Internet-hosted API follows the paths outlined above for the HTTP and HTTPS protocols: call `AT+QHTTPOST` instead of `AT+QHTTPGET`.

-Optionally, the QHTTPOST command takes a parameter indicating the amount of data you are sending.
+Optionally, the `QHTTPOST` command takes a parameter indicating the amount of data you are sending.
 The modem uses this to read that number of bytes via the UART over which your application is communicating with it.
 If you are providing a custom HTTP request header, remember to include its length too.

-Low-power modes
+### Low-power modes <a href="#low-power-modes-2" id="low-power-modes-2"></a>

 The EG21-G does not support eDRX and PSM.

-Additional resources
+### Additional resources <a href="#additional-resources-2" id="additional-resources-2"></a>

 If you wish to limit communications to LTE only, i.e., to disable 2G (GSM), issue this command: